372groupproject/milestones-team9-jiachengyang-wenkaizheng/program/README.md

   wenkaizheng@email.arizona.edu
   jiachengyang@email.arizona.edu
   we will send you a new config json file
 - we also support different version executable file (make windows, mac or linux).
-Which means user can use without Go compiler.
+Which means user can use local proxy without Go compiler.
 - do not forget to run local proxy before run server proxy

 Browsers will send specific network packets to local proxy, and then local proxy transfers them to sever proxy.